giuliagrisot/giuliagrisot.github.io/index.md

 # Hello!
 Welcome to my Personal Website

 Thank you for visiting my personal website.
 Here, you'll find an overview of my academic journey, research interests, and a bit about me as a person.
-As a teacher and researcher, I interested in the mechanisms by which humans process and understand language and literature, with a focus on uncovering the nuances of language through computational analysis.
+As a teacher and researcher, I am interested in the mechanisms by which humans process and understand language and literature, with a focus on uncovering the nuances of language through computational analysis.

 ## Research and Teaching